coders-school/good-practices/module1/03_principles.en.md

 ### Don't Reinvent The Wheel
 <!-- .element: class="fragment fade-in" -->

-Do not reinvent the wheel and use ready-made libraries that provide the given functionality.
+Do not reinvent the wheel and use already made libraries that provide given functionality.
 <!-- .element: class="fragment fade-in" -->

 ### Pros